 When using views we can update not only the top view, but any section of Webix layout in it.

-Lets create 3 views, one is layout while the two others (list and template) are children of this layout.
+Let's create 3 views, one is layout and the other two (list and template) are children of this layout.
 They will be shown in this layout in different cases:

 var template = new WebixView({